afonsoalmeida4/studymentorai/replit.md

 ### Data Storage

 PostgreSQL (Neon) is used as the primary database, with Drizzle ORM for type-safe queries.
-The schema defines tables for `subjects`, `topics`, `content_items` (polymorphic for files and links), `summaries`, `chat_threads`, `chat_messages`, and `users`, with strict foreign key relationships and `ON DELETE CASCADE` for data integrity.
+The schema defines tables for `subjects`, `topics`, `content_items` (polymorphic for files and links), `summaries`, `chat_threads`, `chat_messages`, `users`, `classes`, `classEnrollments`, and `classInvites`, with strict foreign key relationships and `ON DELETE CASCADE` for data integrity.
 Indices are strategically placed for efficient data retrieval.

+**Teacher-Student System Tables:**
+- `users.role`: Nullable varchar field to distinguish between "student" and "teacher" roles (null until user selects during onboarding)
+- `classes`: Teacher-created classes with unique invite codes (8 characters)
+- `classEnrollments`: Many-to-many relationship between students and classes
+- `classInvites`: Historical record of class invitations (optional, for audit trail)

 ### Authentication & Authorization

 Authentication is handled via Replit OIDC, using session-based authentication with `express-session`.
 All resources are scoped to the `userId`, with robust authorization rules ensuring parent resource ownership validation and preventing cross-tenant data access.

+**Role-Based Access Control:**
+- New users must select a role (student/teacher) on first login via `/role-selection` page
+- Teachers can create and manage classes, view student progress, and remove students
+- Students can join classes via invite codes and leave classes
+- API endpoints verify user roles before granting access to teacher-only features
+- Classes are isolated to teacher's userId; students can only see classes they're enrolled in

 ## External Dependencies